oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 ::: example
-Example 77: using the JSON format, 4.01 clients can create a new manager entity with links to two existing employees by including the entity-ids within the `DirectReports` navigation property
+Example 77: using the JSON format, 4.01 clients can create a new manager entity with links to two existing employees by including the entity ids within the `DirectReports` navigation property
 ```json
 {